munificent/craftinginterpreters/book/a-virtual-machine.md

 and spits out `1.2` to your terminal.
 We can see that it's working, but that's only because our implementation of `OP_CONSTANT` has temporary code to log the value.
-Once that instruction is doing what it's supposed to do and plumbing that constant along to other places that want to consume it, the VM will become a black box.
+Once that instruction is doing what it's supposed to do and plumbing that constant along to other operations that want to consume it, the VM will become a black box.
 That makes our lives as VM implementers harder.

 To help ourselves out, now is a good time to add some diagnostic logging to the VM like we did with chunks themselves.
 In fact, we'll even reuse the same code.
-We don't want this logging enabled all the time -- it's just for we VM hackers, not Lox users -- so first we define a flag to hide it behind:
+We don't want this logging enabled all the time -- it's just for we VM hackers, not Lox users -- so first we create a flag to hide it behind:

 ^code define-debug-trace (1 before, 2 after)